Daniel Sea: Personal life

-Sea traveled all over Europe and Asia.
+Sea traveled across Europe and Asia.
 They hitchhiked through Turkey, did some street theatre, and performed as a fire juggler with a traveling circus in Poland.
-As a punk rocker, Sea and their band cross-dressed.
+As a punk rocker, Sea and their band often performed in drag.
 At one point in their world travels, they lived in India for eight months as a man.

-They had always been gender non-conforming in some way or another, being called a "tomboy" or "weird" as a child.
-Since moving more fully into the punk scene, Daniel was given the freedom to experiment and come to a greater understanding on their gender.
-In 2006, they said about their sexuality:
+Growing up in Los Angeles in the 80s, it was difficult for Sea to navigate their identity.
+In a May 2021 interview with Drew Gregory, "I was bullied for being a 'tomboy' and 'weird' and eventually found refuge in books, punk, and a few good friends who were also outsiders."

-In a May 2021 interview with Drew Gregory, Daniel expanded upon their journey with gender.
+Throughout the interview, Sea expanded upon their journey with gender.
 They talk about the beginnings of the language for non-binary identities and how they had to navigate that while playing a trans character, Max Sweeney, in the TV series The L Word.
 Sea later clarified their identity as trans, non-binary, gender expansive, and queer.
 They have also added the pronouns he/they to their bio on Instagram.